 b.
 Units are responsible for the retention, storage, and access of subject records in compliance with the General Schedule and, if appropriate, with any unit schedule or any applicable federal or state law setting a minimum retention period.

 e.
 Each unit head must periodically review any unit schedule developed for the unit to determine if changes need to be made to the retention periods.
-If a change to the unit schedule is necessary, the unit must seek approval from the University Archivist before making the change.
+If a change to the unit schedule is necessary, the unit must seek approval from the University Records Manager before making the change.

 f.
-Requests for changes in retention periods within the General Schedule should be made to the University Archivist and may be implemented only after approval by the University Archivist in consultation with the Office of the General Counsel.
+Requests for changes in retention periods within the General Schedule should be made to the University Records Manager and may be implemented only after approval by the University Records Manager in consultation with the Office of the General Counsel.

 6.1.
 General Records Retention Schedule: http://scarc.library.oregonstate.edu/general-schedule.pdf